hyperledger/besu/docs/Pantheon-API/Authentication.md

-# Authentication and Authorization
+# Authentication and Authorization for JSON-RPC

 Authentication identifies a user based on a username and password.
 Authorization verifies whether the user has access to the JSON-RPC method they are requesting.

-Pantheon uses the username and password to authenticate users and [JWT tokens](https://jwt.io/introduction/) to authorize JSON-RPC API requests.
+Pantheon uses the username and password to authenticate users and [JWT tokens](https://jwt.io/introduction/) to authorize JSON-RPC requests.

 !!! important
     Authenticated requests must be made over HTTPS.
 HTTPS is encrypted which prevents eavesdropping on the connection